mabj/tripping/amsterdam/README.md

 ## General Tips

-- Amsterdam is organized in rings ([map](https://www.dutchamsterdam.nl/i/aa/2018/06/amsterdam_map.pdf));
+- Amsterdam is organized into rings ([map](https://www.dutchamsterdam.nl/i/aa/2018/06/amsterdam_map.pdf));
-- The main rings are composed by these streets: Singel, Herengracht, Keizersgracht and Prinsengracht;
+- The main rings are composed of these streets: Singel, Herengracht, Keizersgracht and Prinsengracht;
 - The center of the rings is Amsterdam Central (train station);
 - There are trams (surface metro) connecting all neighborhoods to the central station;
-- There is a 24 hours tram ticket (9.50 EUR as of 22nd Sep);
+- There is a 24-hour tram ticket (9.50 EUR as of 22nd Sep);
 - You can buy this ticket inside the tram;
 - There are also five metro lines (underground);
 - There are ferry boats connecting the central station to Amsterdam Noord (crossing the IJ river);
   - All Ferry Boats leaving the central station are free of charge (you can also carry your bicycle inside).
 - If you decide to visit the city by bicycle;
-  - You can carry the bike inside the train if you buy a suplement (~9 EURs);
+  - You can carry the bike inside the train if you buy a supplement (~9 EURs);
   - Make sure to lock your bike;
 - The company managing public transportation in Amsterdam is [GVB](https://gvb.nl/);
 - The company managing trains in the Netherlands is [ns.nl](https://www.ns.nl/);